priest103/kb-obsidian-template/README.md

-# kb-obsidian-template
-The template repo for Obsidian Knowledge Base
+# The template repo for Obsidian Knowledge Base